Licensed Meets Explained

 Only Licensed Meets count toward:

-County, Regional & National qualification
+County, Regional and National qualification

 Official personal bests (PBs) and rankings